tomasvana10/perpetuity/README.md

 # perpetuity

-A free, feature rich habit tracker using Material UI and Flutter.
+A free, simple habit tracker for Android using Material 3 and Flutter.

 ### TODO (in rough order of completion)